bnhovde/ES2015-talk/README.md

     * JavaScript in 2016
     * ES6/2015
     * browser support
     * Babel

+> [Agenda]

 This is the agenda.
 I'm first gonna talk about the state of JavaScript in 2016.

 The biggest part of the talk will be going through the new features.